The Late Late Toy Show: History

 In 1974, Pan Collins a senior researcher and script editor on The Late Late Show pitched the idea of a segment about children's toys to presenter Gay Byrne.
 Byrne initially turned down the idea but Collins turned to Byrne's assistant Maura Connolly who convinced him to go ahead with it.

 The first toy segment was to run for a half hour at the end of the programme on 7 December 7, 1974.

 After the segment achieved high ratings, it was brought back the year after as full special and aired on 13 December 1975.
 Since then 1976 has been the only year that the Toy Show did not take place as the Late Late team were working on a birthday tribute to Maureen Potter.

 In 1994, it was broadcast on 9 December and attracted an audience so high that it did not come close again until the 2010 edition.

-In 1997, Dustin presented Gay Byrne with a miniature antique chair during the veteran presenter's second-last Toy Show.
+In 1997, Dustin presented Gay Byrne with a miniature antique chair during the veteran presenter's penultimate Toy Show.
 The stunt alluded to a controversy that occurred when the winner of an antiques restoration competition run by the show claimed credit for a chair which had been worked on by another person.

 Among the show's other memorable moments over the years are Junior Culchie of the Year Mark McSharry from County Cavan in his mini-motorised toy tractor, the little girl who said she did not like Justin Bieber "'cus he's so full of himself", Pat Kenny mispronouncing Jerry "Seinfield"'s name before presenting him with his very own cheap Superman toy, and - what is considered "the ultimate Toy Show moment" by many and "possibly the ultimate moment of all time", voted the number 1 moment in an RTÉ Player poll in 2014 -little John Joe Brennan's dissection of the collected works of Roald Dahl—"I find him very poetic" and "for children fantasy always comes first."
 And his ambition to be a horologist.

 2000s

+2002 edition

+The 2002 edition was broadcast on 29 November 2002.
+The show's highlights included Pat Kenny making his entrance to the show at the beginning by riding on an elephant named Max.
+Entertainment was provided by British bands S Club 7 and Busted.